toutpt/gaselenium/README.rst

 HOW TO INSTALL
 ==============

-you must have git, python with setuptools and firefox.
+you must have git, python with setuptools, firefox and java.

 execute this command: